jasperng-nus/tp/docs/UserGuide.md

 > **IMPORTANT**
 > Ensure you have Java `11`  installed in your computer.
 If you do not have it installed, download it from [here.](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
-1. Download the latest `internbook.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-2/tp/releases).
+1. Download the latest `internBook.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-2/tp/releases).

-2. Copy the file to the folder you want to use as the _home folder_ for your Internbook.
+2. Copy the file to the folder you want to use as the _home folder_ for your InternBook.

-3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar internbook.jar` command to run the application.
+3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar internBook.jar` command to run the application.
 > **TIP**
 > If you are struggling to figure out the path to `cd` into, you can use the File Explorer in your OS to copy the file path and directly `cd` to that.<br><br>